Download contributed articles authored by HighByte leadership.

 Photo credit: Elle Darcy

-HighByte is an industrial software development company in Portland, Maine building solutions that address the data architecture and security challenges created by Industry 4.0.
+HighByte is an industrial software development company in Portland, Maine building solutions that address the data architecture and integration challenges created by Industry 4.0.
 We’ve developed the first DataOps solution purpose-built to meet the unique requirements of industrial assets, products, processes & systems at the Edge.